nilearn/nilearn/doc/decoding/decoding_intro.rst

 choosing the dominant class can achieve a low number of errors.

-Other metrics, such as the AUC (Area Under the Curve, for the ROC: the Receiver Operating Characteristic), can be used through the `scoring` argument.
+Other metrics, such as the AUC (Area Under the Curve, for the ROC: the Receiver Operating Characteristic), can be used through the `scoring` argument of :class:`nilearn.decoding.Decoder`.

     >>> decoder = Decoder(estimator='svc', mask=mask_filename,
                           standardize=True, scoring='roc_auc') # doctest: +SKIP